Mosaic covenant: Judaism

-In the Hebrew Bible, God established the Mosaic covenant with the Israelites after he saved them from slavery in Egypt in the story of the Exodus.
+In the Hebrew Bible, God established the Mosaic covenant with the Israelites after he saved them from slavery in Egypt in the book of Exodus.
 Moses led the Israelites to the promised land known as Canaan after which Joshua led them to its possession.

-The Mosaic covenant played a role in defining the Kingdom of Israel (c.
-1220-c.
-930 BCE), and subsequently the southern Kingdom of Judah (c.
-930-c.
-587 BCE) and northern Kingdom of Israel (c.
-930-c.
-720 BCE), and Yehud Medinata (c.539-c.333 BCE), and the Hasmonean Kingdom (140-37 BCE), and the Bar Kokhba revolt (132-136 CE), and Rabbinic Judaism c.
-2nd century to the present.
+The Mosaic covenant played a role in defining the Kingdom of Israel.

-Rabbinic Judaism asserts that the Mosaic covenant was presented to the Jewish people and converts to Judaism (which includes the biblical proselytes) and does not apply to Gentiles, with the notable exception of the Seven Laws of Noah which apply to all people.
+Rabbinic Judaism asserts that the Mosaic covenant was presented to the Jewish people and converts to Judaism and does not apply to Gentiles, with the notable exception of the Seven Laws of Noah which apply to all people.